On finite type invariants of welded string links and ribbon tubes

-\section{Towards a $w_4$-classification of welded string links}
+\subsection{Towards a $w_4$-classification of welded string links}

-As indicated in the Introduction, the characterization of degree $3$ finite type invariants of welded string links and ribbon tubes, was investigated in details \cite{Casejuane}, but a complete result is not known.
-In this appendix, we outline the $2$-component case, referring the reader to \cite{Casejuane} for the general case.
-As a matter of fact, even for $2$ components, we only show a characterization \emph{modulo} a conjectural relation (\ref{Conjecture}).
+As indicated in the Introduction, the characterization of degree $3$ finite type invariants of welded string links and ribbon tubes, was investigated in detail \cite{Casejuane}, but a complete result is not known.
+In this final section, we outline the $2$-component case, referring the reader to \cite{Casejuane} for the general case.
 We expect that this exploratory section will lay the ground for future works.

 Consider the welded long knots $F$ and $F'$, and the $2$-component welded string links $A, B, C, D$ and $TO_i, OT_i$ ($i=1,2,3,4$) shown below.

 For $i=1,2$, we denote by $F_i$ the $2$-component welded string link obtained from the trivial one by inserting a copy of $F$ on the $i$th component.
 We also denote with a superscript $-1$ the welded string links obtained from the above ones by inserting a $\bullet$ near the head, which by Remark \ref{identification d'inverse} defines the inverse up to $w_4$-equivalence.